-Read an article here by Debra Barrick, Director, Office of Academic Internships, Cooperative Education and Service Learning, Indiana University Purdue University Fort Wayne.
+Read an article on the differences between a Co-op and an Internship by Debra Barrick, Director, Office of Academic Internships, Cooperative Education and Service Learning, Indiana University Purdue University Fort Wayne.

 How can my company provide an internship or co-op opportunity for a student at Shawnee State University?

-- Download Shawnee State University's "Internship Programs: A Guide for Employers."
+- Download Shawnee State University's "Internship Programs: A Guide for Employers (PDF)."

 - Complete and submit our online Internship Request Form, or post your own jobs and/or internships by creating your account on SSU Career Connections.
 You can also use this network to search for qualified students, register for career fairs and other events, and so much more.
 Email us at email@example.com for the promotion code needed to connect with Shawnee State University or call 740-351-3322.